Skip to content

 Terminal window

-# For NodePort service
+# For a NodePort service.

 curl http://<node-ip>:<node-port>

-k get svc <service> -o jsonpath='{.status.loadBalancer.ingress[0].ip}'
+kubectl get svc <service> -o jsonpath='{.status.loadBalancer.ingress[0].ip}'

 curl http://<lb-ip>

-# For Ingress
+# For Ingress.

 curl -H "Host: <hostname>" http://<ingress-ip>